Aravind1105/Holiday-Assistant/README.md

 # INTRODUCTION

-Holiay Assistant is a web application using web technologies and frameworks with fully responsive in all devices where the users are allowed to book flights and hotels for their vacation within Europe.
+Holiday Assistant is a web application developed using web technologies and frameworks with fully responsive in all devices where the users are allowed to book flights and hotels for their vacation within Europe.

 ## Technology Stack
 1. ReactJS